Wasappli/WAAppRouting/README.md

 The code is heavily documented, you should find all your answers.
 Otherwise, open an issue and I'll respond as quickly as possible.

 # Go deeper
-## Pre configure all controllers with objects.
+## Pre-configure all controllers with objects.
-You might want to pass some values to the controllers when there are allocated.
+You might want to pass values to the controllers when they are allocated.
-For example in a project I'm involved to, we have an image cache the controllers needs to display the image.
+For example in a project I'm involved in, we have an image cache that the controllers needs to display images.
 This image cache is allocated by the App delegate (to avoid singletons and get more testable code).
-For doing this, you need to add a block implementation to the route handler
+For doing this, you need to add a block implementation to the route handler:

 ```objc
     [routeHandler setControllerPreConfigurationBlock:^(UIViewController *controller, WAAppRouteEntity *routeEntity, WAAppLink *appLink) {